 The Board of Directors has an Audit Committee, a Compensation Committee and a Nominating and Governance Committee.
 Each of these committees operates under a written charter adopted by the Board.
 Copies of these charters are available on our website at www.gsitechnology.com.
-The Board of Directors held six meetings during the fiscal year ended March 31, 2009.
-During fiscal 2009, no director attended fewer than 87% of the total number of meetings of the Board and all of the committees of the Board on which such director served held during that period.
-Directors are encouraged to attend our annual meetings of stockholders.
+The Board of Directors held six meetings during the fiscal year ended March 31, 2010.
+During fiscal 2010, no director attended fewer than 90% of the total number of meetings of the Board and all of the committees of the Board on which such director served held during that period.
+Directors are encouraged to attend our annual meetings of stockholders, but the Board has not adopted a formal policy with respect to such attendance.
 Two of our directors attended last year's annual meeting.